awsdocs/aws-systems-manager-user-guide/doc_source/sysman-maintenance-create-mw.md

 1. Choose **Create a maintenance window**\.

-1. For **Name**, enter a descriptive name to help you identify this maintenance window as a test maintenance window\.
+1. For **Name**, enter a descriptive name to help you identify this maintenance window\.

 1. For **Description**, enter a description\.

 1. Choose **Allow unregistered targets** if you want to allow a maintenance window task to run on managed instances, even if you haven't registered those instances as targets\.
 If you choose this option, then you can choose the unregistered instances \(by instance ID\) when you register a task with the maintenance window\.

-   If you don't choose this option, then you must choose previously\-registered targets when you register a task with the maintenance window\.
+   If you don't choose this option, then you must choose previously registered targets when you register a task with the maintenance window\.

 1. Specify a schedule for the maintenance window by using one of the three scheduling options\.